Spring Is Here (album)

-Spring Is Here is a live album by saxophonist Stan Getz which was recorded at Keystone Korner in 1981 at the same time as Get's album The Dolphin, and released on the Concord Jazz label in 1992, shortly after Getz's death.
+Spring Is Here is a live album by saxophonist Stan Getz, which was recorded at the Keystone Korner in San Francisco in 1981 at the same time as Getz's album The Dolphin but was released on the Concord Jazz label in 1992, shortly after Getz's death.

 Reception

-The Allmusic review by Scott Yanow said the album featured "Getz's tone and strong improvising skills at their best".
+The AllMusic review by Scott Yanow said that the album features "Getz's tone and strong improvising skills at their best".